knwtechs/subscript.io-contracts/README.md

 - **Subscription Transfering**: Subscribers can transfer their subscriptions to other users
 - **Subscription Management**: Users can view and manage their active subscriptions, including the ability to cancel or renew them.
-- **Integration with ERC-1155**: The NFTs used in NFTSubscriptions conform to the ERC-1155 standard, ensuring compatibility with various wallets.
+- **Integration with ERC-1155**: The NFTs used in SubScript.io conform to the ERC-1155 standard, ensuring compatibility with various wallets.

 ## Installation

-To set up the NFTSubscriptions DApp locally, follow these steps:
+To set up the SubScript.io DApp locally, follow these steps:

 1. Clone this repository: